vinaykomaravolu/VText/README.md

 * Multiplatform integration.

 # Graphics Engine
-for more information regarding the graphics engine: [OpenGL-Graphics-Engine](https://github.com/vinaykomaravolu/OpenGL-Graphics-Engine).
+For more information regarding the graphics engine: [OpenGL-Graphics-Engine](https://github.com/vinaykomaravolu/OpenGL-Graphics-Engine).

 # Tools used in the Project:
 * OpenGL